Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Abstract

 \section{Abstract}

 The rapid advancement of Large Language Models (LLMs) has established language as a core general-purpose cognitive substrate, driving the demand for specialized Language Processing Units (LPUs) tailored for LLM inference.
 To overcome the growing energy consumption of LLM inference systems, this paper proposes a Hardwired-Neurons Language Processing Unit (\uname{}), which physically hardwires LLM weight parameters into the computational fabric, achieving several orders of magnitude computational efficiency improvement by extreme specialization.
 However, a significant challenge still lies in the scale of modern LLMs.
-An ideal estimation on hardwiring \textsc{gpt-oss} 120\,B requires fabricating at least 6 billion dollars of photomask sets, rendering the straightforward solution economically impractical.
+A straightforward hardwiring of \textsc{gpt-oss} 120\,B would require fabricating photomask sets valued at over 6 billion dollars, rendering this straightforward solution economically impractical.

 Addressing this challenge, we propose the novel \emph{Metal-Embedding} methodology.
 Instead of embedding weights in a 2D grid of silicon device cells, Metal-Embedding embeds weight parameters into the 3D topology of metal wires.
-This brings two benefits: (1) a 15× increase in density, and (2) 60 out of 70 layers of photomasks are made homogeneous across chips, including all EUV photomasks.
+This brings two benefits: (1) a 15× increase in density, and (2) 60 out of 70 photomask layers are homogeneous across chips, including all EUV photomasks.
 In total, Metal-Embedding reduced the photomask cost by 112×, bringing the Non-Recurring Engineering (NRE) cost of \uname{} into an economically viable range.
-Experimental results show that \uname{} achieved 249,960 tokens/s (5,555×/85× of GPU/WSE), 36 tokens/J (1,047×/283× of GPU/WSE), 13,232\,mm\textsuperscript{2} total die area (29\% inscribed rectangular area in a 300\,mm wafer), \$\,184\,M estimated NRE at 5\,nm technology.
-Analysis shows that \uname{} achieved 8.57× cost-effectiveness and 230× carbon footprint reduction compared to H100 clusters, under an annual weight updating assumption.
+Experimental results show that \uname{} achieved 249,960 tokens/s (5,555×/85× that of GPU/WSE), 36 tokens/J (1,047×/283× that of GPU/WSE), 13,232\,mm\textsuperscript{2} total die area, \$\,59.46\,M--123.5\,M estimated NRE at 5\,nm technology.
+Analysis shows that \uname{} achieved 41.7--80.4× improvement in cost-effectiveness and 357× reduction in carbon footprint compared to OpenAI-scale H100 clusters, under an annual weight updating assumption.